Brianne West: Ethique

 In 2013, she entered a business entrepreneurship competition at her university called "entré".
 As a result of becoming a finalist she secured a business mentor.

 By 2015, her company had prevented 60,000 bottles from needing to be recycled and West re-branded the company as Ethique.

 In 2015, West launched an online crowdfunding campaign through PledgeMe, which raised NZ$200,000, and attracted the largest number of female investors in the site's history.
 The funds were used to build a customised laboratory for developing and manufacturing products, and to expand the company to global markets.
 She expanded the range of products to include solid body wash, face creams and moisturisers, deodorants, self-tanning bars, household cleaning products and pet wash.
 In 2017, West launched a second crowdfunding campaign and reached PledgeMe's daily limit of NZ$500,000 in 90 minutes.
 In 2019 the company had a turnover of more than $10 million a year.

+In 2019, the company expanded operations to stores in the UK.

 In 2020, West was named as an Obama Foundation Leader and as One Young World Entrepreneur of the Year.
 Ethique also officially achieved 10 million bottles saved from use and West announced a new goal of half a billion by 2030.
-Ethique is now found in more than 20 countries including Australia, United States, Taiwan, and Hong Kong, as well as ships worldwide.
-In 2019, the company expanded operations to stores in the UK.
+Ethique expanded to more than 20 countries including Australia, United States, Taiwan, and Hong Kong.

+West sold 75% of the shares in Ethique to New York-based investment firm Bansk Group in late 2020.
+In 2023 she resigned as chief executive of the company.

 Products

 The company makes a range of solid hair, face and body bars.
 All products are sold in compostable packaging, meaning zero consumer waste.
 Ethique only uses biodegradable ingredients and wrappers so its solid bars leave no trace on the planet.
 Consumers can dispose of the compostable wrapping in their home compost bin.
 This means there are no bottles, jars, lids or pump dispensers contributing to landfill or oceanic pollution.
-Other product features include natural ingredients such as coconut oil, cocoa butter, kiwifruit seed oil, essential oils, as well as ingredients with low-to-no preservatives.
+The company also champions the use of fair trade and sustainable supply chains.

+Later career

+After selling Ethique, West launched Nous Labs (later changed to Insprie Labs), which provides investment and mentoring for environmentally and socially focused enterprises.

+She founded Business, but Better, a free education and mentoring hub, in late 2022 to help other entrepreneurs build successful mission-driven enterprises.

+In 2023 West announced her new company Incrediballs, launching in 2025, a plastic-free drinks brand creating 'soda balls' in a bid to tackle the plastic waste in the drinks industry.